fabiolb/fabio/docs/content/feature/metrics.md

 since: "1.0.0 (Graphite), 1.2.1 (StatsD, DataDog, Circonus), 1.6.0 (Prometheus)"
 ---

-fabio collects metrics per route and service instance as well as running totals to avoid computing large amounts of metrics.
-The metrics can be send to [Circonus](http://www.circonus.com), [Graphite](https://graphiteapp.org), [StatsD](https://github.com/etsy/statsd), [DataDog](https://www.datadoghq.com) (via statsd - or since v1.6.0 to native protocol with tag support) or stdout.
+Fabio collects metrics per route and service instance as well as running totals to avoid computing large amounts of metrics.
+The metrics can be sent to [Circonus](http://www.circonus.com), [Graphite](https://graphiteapp.org), [StatsD](https://github.com/etsy/statsd), [DataDog](https://www.datadoghq.com) (via statsd - or since v1.6.0 to native protocol with tag support) or stdout.
 See the `metrics.*` options in the [fabio.properties](https://github.com/eBay/fabio/blob/master/fabio.properties) file.
+Prometheus is also possible but it works the reverse of the other metrics platforms.
+Instead of pushing data to a metrics, prometheus expects to poll and endpoint for changes.

 ### Configuring Prometheus Metrics